lgeurts/lgeurts.github.io/_posts/2021-11-02-activity-aware-ids-for-aws.md

 A cornerstone of security in the AWS Cloud is the Shared Responsibility Model.
 At a higher level, this is a delineation between what AWS takes responsibility for to secure, and what you as an AWS Customer are responsible for securing.
 <br>Simply said, AWS takes care of security OF the cloud, while YOU are responsible for security IN the cloud.

 Fot the AWS side, they take responsibility for securing the building blocks used to compose your systems.
-These include the Compute (EC2) hosts), Storage (S3) infrastructure, Databases (RDS Hosts), Networking infrastructure, and so on.
+These include the Compute (EC2) hosts, Storage (S3) infrastructure, Databases (RDS) hosts, Networking infrastructure, and so on.
 That’s not to say you should throw all of your customers credit card data into an S3 bucket and think your security responsibility is according AWS rules.
 <br>You still have to lock that bucket!

 ## **Security Threats in the Cloud**